leerob/dart-react-todo/README.md

 $ alias ddev='pub run dart_dev'
 ```

-which turns the previou command into:
+which turns the previous command into:

 ```bash
 $ ddev format